Alaska Aces (PBA): 1993–1995: The Abarrientos era and the rivalry with Sunkist

 Alaska previously had the best point guards in the past four years to back up their veteran and starting point guard Frankie Lim, Ricric Marata for two years, then Eugene Quilban and Gilbert 'Jun' Reyes (whom Quilban was traded for), all big names during their amateur days.
-In 1993, Alaska picks another point guard in the rookie draft as the third overall, former FEU Tamaraw Johnny Abarrientos, who has been making waves in the Philippine Basketball League, winning PBL titles for three seasons and was expected to follow the footsteps of Hector Calma and Ronnie Magsanoc in the pros.
+In 1993, Alaska picked another point guard in the rookie draft as the third overall, former FEU Tamaraw Johnny Abarrientos, who has been making waves in the Philippine Basketball League, winning PBL titles for three seasons and was expected to follow the footsteps of Hector Calma and Ronnie Magsanoc in the pros.
 He will be the starting point guard of Alaska as Frankie Lim, the last among the original milkmen, decided to moved out and joined the Purefoods TJ Hotdogs.

 The beginning of what turn out to be a dynasty in the second part of the 1990s started in the 1994 season.
 The Milkmen in the middle of last year acquired forward Bong Hawkins from Sta.
 Lucia Realtors.
 The team selected 6'5" center Poch Juinio in the 1994 PBA draft.
 Alaska would win their second PBA title in the third conference called Governors Cup, defeating Swift Mighty Meaties in six games.

 Swift, renamed Sunkist Orange Juicers in the 1995 PBA season, became Alaska's finals rival that year.
 They played in the championship in the first two conferences of the season and the Orange Juicers prevailed both times.
 The three consecutive finals meeting between the two teams was the first since Crispa and Toyota in 1975–1976.
 Alaska was able to stop Sunkist' quest for a grandslam by retaining the Governors Cup crown, defeating San Miguel Beermen in seven games.